Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/05-calibrate-od600.md

 Calibrations should, on average, take approximately 10 minutes or less.

 Connect to your Pioreactor by typing *`ssh pioreactor@<insert unit name>.local`*.
 For example, to calibrate on our Pioreactor named worker3, we typed *`ssh pioreactor@worker3.local`*.
-To begin calibrations, type *`pio start od_calibration`*
+The default password is `raspberry`.
+To begin calibrations, type *`pio start od_calibration`*.

+Now you can input the metadata of your calibration.
+Provide a specific and unique name to make it easier to find your calibration again if needed.

 ![Input the metadata of your calibration.](/img/user-guide/metadata.png)

 :::info
 One of your PD cables will be located in the 45°, 90°, or 135° pocket on the vial holder.
 You will be prompted to confirm the angle of your PD cable.
 If this is incorrect, typing `n` will exit the OD calibration.
-Go to the _Configuration_ tab on the Pioreactor UI and under _od_config.photodiode_channel_, change to your angle of choice.
-Then restart your OD calibration.
+Go to the _Configuration_ tab on the Pioreactor UI and under _od_config.photodiode_channel_, change to your angle of choice, then restart your OD calibration.
 :::

 ![Change the angle through the UI configuration tab.](/img/user-guide/change_angle.png)